detekoi/compact-chat-overlay/README.md

 ### Quick Start Guide (Recommended Method)

 1. **Visit the online version** at [detekoi.github.io/compact-chat-overlay](https://detekoi.github.io/compact-chat-overlay/)
-2. **Use the Chat Scene Creator** to easily set up and manage your chat scenes
+2. **Use the Chat Scene Creator** to easily set up and manage your chat scenes.
-3. **Create your first chat scene** by clicking the "New Chat Scene" button
+3. **Create your first chat scene** by clicking the "New Chat Scene" button.
-4. **Give it a name** such as "Gaming", "Just Chatting", or "Stream Starting"
+4. **Give it a name** such as "Gaming", "Just Chatting", or "Stream Starting."
-5. **Copy the generated URL** for adding to OBS
+5. **Copy the generated URL** for adding to OBS.
-6. **Add to OBS** following the provided instructions
+6. **Add to OBS** following the provided instructions.

 ### Alternative: Local Installation

 If you prefer to run everything locally:

-1. **Download** this repository or clone it to your computer
+1. **Download** this repository or clone it to your computer.
-2. **Open the index.html file** in your browser
+2. **Open the index.html file** in your browser.
-3. **Select "Chat Scene Creator"** from the landing page
+3. **Select "Chat Scene Creator"** from the landing page.
-4. Follow the same steps as above to create and manage chat scenes
+4. Follow the same steps as above to create and manage chat scenes.

 ### Setting Up in OBS